lucid-kv/documentation/docs/api.md

 {% endapi-method-summary %}

 {% api-method-description %}
-His endpoint allows you to drop a data by his key.
+This endpoint allows you to delete an existing key with its associated data.
 {% endapi-method-description %}

 {% api-method-spec %}